Chart Color Schemes

 Educational outcomes in Balga fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Balga Trail's residents aged 15 and above have 23.0% with university degrees, compared to Australia's 30.4%.
-This indicates potential for educational development.
-Bachelor degrees are most common at 16.0%, followed by postgraduate qualifications (5.6%) and graduate diplomas (1.4%).
-Vocational credentials are held by 36.9% of residents aged 15 and above, with advanced diplomas at 12.3% and certificates at 24.6%.
+Balga Trail has educational qualifications that lag behind regional benchmarks.
+Specifically, 23.0% of residents aged 15 and above hold university degrees, compared to Australia's 30.4%.
+The most common degree is the bachelor's degree at 16.0%, followed by postgraduate qualifications at 5.6% and graduate diplomas at 1.4%.
+Vocational credentials are also prevalent, with 36.9% of residents aged 15 and above holding them.

-Educational participation is high, with 34.2% currently enrolled in formal education.
-This includes 11.1% in primary, 6.5% in secondary, and 5.9% in tertiary education.
+Advanced diplomas account for 12.3% and certificates for 24.6%.
+Educational participation is high, with 34.2% of residents currently enrolled in formal education.
+This includes 11.1% in primary education, 6.5% in secondary education, and 5.9% pursuing tertiary education.

 Frequently Asked Questions - Education